BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Assets.md

 ]
 ```

-As usual, the Mermaid output shows a bit of actual detail.
+As usual, the Mermaid output shows a bit more detail.
 Not only is the `sskrShare` different for each envelope, but so is each `sealedMessage`.
 ```mermaid
 graph LR
     1(("9ae72792<br/>NODE"))